 On Her Majesty’s Secret Service is the sixth Bond film in the series.
 Yet another unique aspect of this film is that the theme song is not sung by anyone, but rather it is a composition of John Barry (the soundtrack is notably terrific in this film).

 On Her Majesty’s Secret Service is another forgettable and, at times, painfully awkward James Bond film.
 The only memorable, or perhaps unique part of the film, is Bond’s surprising marriage followed by his new bride’s sudden and tragic death.
 It is certainly a stand-out Bond film for portraying a less hokey and more “human” Bond character, and the film is even widely celebrated among Bond fans, but ultimately it is nothing spectacular for me.
 However, I will say the cinematography is remarkably sharp and crisp, with beautiful backdrops of snowy mountains.
 Notably directors like Christopher Nolan and Quentin Tarantino love this installment.
 Admittedly On Her Majesty’s Secret Service is a welcome return to basics for the Bond franchise, however the pacing is odd and also the larger goal of Blofeld in this film is questionable albeit amusing – why destroy global agriculture or cause widespread infertility?
 Why is this worth ransom money to Blofeld?
 One of the better parts of the film occurs when Bond is fleeing down a snowy mountainside on a single ski (I believe this scene was actually performed by an Olympic skier).
-The vast shots of snow-filled mountains are beautiful and the idea of a remote immunology clinic is compelling -it is still a far cry from the cohort of ninjas inside a volcano in You Only Live Twice.
+The vast shots of snow-filled mountains are beautiful and the idea of a remote immunology clinic is compelling -thankfully it is still a far cry from the cohort of ninjas inside a volcano in You Only Live Twice.
 Perhaps one day I will rewatch this installment and change my perspective on its merits.